-ESTIMATED FUTURE PAYOUTS(3) NAME NUMBER OF SHARES(1) PERFORMANCE PERIOD(2) THRESHOLD SHARES(#)(4) TARGET SHARES(#) MAXIMUM SHARES(#) Ronald M. Gross 19,000 13,000 10,000 7,000 6,000 36 months 36 months 36 months 36 months 36 months 9,500 6,500 5,000 3,500 3,000 19,000 13,000 10,000 7,000 6,000 28,500 19,500 15,000 10,500 9,000
+Estimated Future Payouts(3) Nama Number of Shares(1) Performance Period(2) Threshold Shares (#)(4) Target Shares (#) Maximum Shares (#) Name Ronald M. Gross(5) 19,000 36 months 9,500 19,000 28,500 W. Lee Nutter 13,000 36 months 6,500 13,000 19,500 William S. Berry 8,000 36 months 4,000 8,000 12,000 Gerald J. Pollack 6,000 36 months 3,000 6,000 9,000 John P. O'Grady 6,000 36 months 3,000 6,000 9,000

-(1) The numbers in this column represent the awards of Common Shares granted under Total Shareholder Return ("TSR") based Contingent Performance Share guidelines (forest products sector peer group performance which measures stock appreciation price, plus dividends reinvested quarterly, during the performance period).
+(1) The numbers in this column represent the awards of Common Shares granted under Total Shareholder Return ("TSR") based Contingent Performance Share guidelines (forest-products-sector peer group performance that measures stock price appreciation, plus dividends reinvested quarterly, during the performance period).

-(2) The performance period is for 36 months with TSR performance measured against 12 forest products sector peer company grouping for the same period.
-The 12 forest products companies in the group are the companies specified in the Notes to the Total Shareholder Return chart on page 7 of this Proxy Statement.
+(2) The performance period is for 36 months with TSR performance measured against a peer group of 13 stocks issued by 12 forest-products companies for the same period.
+The 13 stocks in the group are identified as the New Custom Composite Index in the Notes to the Total Shareholder Return chart on page 7 of this Proxy Statement.

 - (3) Award payout is in the form of Common Shares and may range from zero to a maximum of 150 percent of the target award, based upon TSR performance.
 100 percent of target is achieved when Rayonier TSR achieves 120 percent of the TSR performance by peer group companies, and the maximum 150 percent of target is achieved when Rayonier achieves 160 percent of peer group performance.
 A minimum payment of 50 percent of target is paid if Rayonier achieves 60 percent of peer group performance, and there is no payout if Rayonier falls below that level.
 Award payments for performance that falls between the 60 percent and 120 percent performance hurdles, or between the 120 percent and 160 percent performance hurdles, will be linearly interpolated.
-The number of shares awarded is reduced by the number of shares having a value equal to the amount necessary to cover tax liabilities associated with the award. - (4) Award payout commences with 50 percent of target share award if Rayonier achieves 60 percent of peer group performance.
+The number of shares awarded is reduced by the number of shares having a value equal to the amount necessary to cover tax liabilities associated with the award. - (4) Award payout commences with 50 percent of target share award if Rayonier achieves 60 percent of peer group performance. - (5) The 1998 Contingent Performance Shares granted to Mr. Gross have been extended on a full value basis as of December 31, 1998 for the performance period through January 2, 2001, with subsequent award, if any, based upon achievement of TSR objectives set forth in Note (3).